howard-haowen/mslearn-dp100/Notes-on-ML-designer.md

 ### Clip Values
 - **Set of thresholds**
   - **ClipPeaks**: When you clip values by peaks, you specify only an upper boundary.
-Values greater than that boundary value are replaced.
+Values greater than that boundary value are replaced. >>> *Lower threshold*
   - **ClipSubpeaks**: When you clip values by subpeaks, you specify only a lower boundary.
 Values that are less than that boundary value are replaced.
   - **ClipPeaksAndSubpeaks**: When you clip values by peaks and subpeaks, you can specify both the upper and lower boundaries.
 Values that are outside that range are replaced.
 Values that match the boundary values are not changed.